 Seido Juku Karate teaches a traditional Japanese style of Karate-Do.
 The school was founded by Kaicho Tadashi Nakamura in New York City in 1976, and has branches all over the United States and abroad.
 Seido Karate emphasizes personal development and meditation in a graded series of promotions of increasing skill and complexity.

-The Seattle Branch of the World Seido Karate Organization was founded in 1983 under the direction of Jun Shihan Tom Tanaka.
-Jun Shihan Tanaka brings over 30 years of experience to his instruction, as well as having raised many committed Black Belts within the Seido system.
+The Seattle Branch of the World Seido Karate Organization was founded in 1983 under the direction of Sei Shihan Tom Tanaka.
+Sei Shihan Tanaka brings over 30 years of experience to his instruction, as well as having raised many committed Black Belts within the Seido system.
 His unique and personable teaching style has made him beloved of his students and has contributed to an atmosphere of respect and dedication in the Seattle Seido dojo.

 The World Seido (say-doh) Karate Organization was founded by Master Tadashi Nakamura in 1976.
 Its style, Seido Juku, is taught in over 60 schools across the U.S. and abroad, including Jamaica, South Africa, England, Australia, New Zealand, and Japan.

 Kaicho (director) Nakamura, 9th degree black belt, is the author of Karate: Technique and Spirit, The Human Face of Karate, Karate Kyohon and several other books.
 He resides in this country and teaches at the Seido headquarters in New York City.

 Nidaime (successor) Akira Nakamura, son of Kaicho Nakamura, is the Vice Chairperson of the World Seido Karate Organization.
 Nidaime Akira has many years experience as a teacher and martial artist, and is also an accomplished designer with a degree in architecture from Parsons School of Design.